 \subsection{Results}

-\paragraph{Design decisions are not trivial:} Table~\ref{tab:res_OKF} summarizes the tracking errors.
-The left column in each cell corresponds to a model with estimated (not optimized) parameters, and shows that in each benchmark, the errors strongly depend on the design decisions ($R$'s coordinates and whether to use EKF).
-In Toy benchmark, for example, EKF is the best design, since the observation model $H$ is non-linear.

-However, in other benchmarks the winning designs are arguably surprising: \begin{enumerate} \item Under non-isotropic motion direction, EKF is worse than KF in spite of the non-linear motion.
-It is possible that since the horizontal prior reduces the stochasticity of $H$, the advantage of EKF no longer justifies the instability of the derivative-based approximation. \item Even when the observation noise is polar i.i.d, polar representation of $R$ is not beneficial unless the targets are forced to concentrate close to the radar.
-It is possible that when the targets are distant, Cartesian coordinates have a more important role in expressing the horizontal prior of the motion. \end{enumerate} Since the best variant of KF for each benchmark seems difficult to predict in advance, a practical system cannot rely on choosing the KF variant optimally, and rather has to be robust to this choice.
+\textbf{Design decisions are not trivial:} Table~\ref{tab:res_OKF} summarizes the tracking errors.
+The left column in each cell corresponds to Method~\ref{method:KF} (standard KF), and shows that in each benchmark, the errors strongly depend on the design decisions ($R$'s coordinates and whether to use EKF).
+In the Toy benchmark, for example, EKF is the best design, since the observation model $H$ is non-linear.
+In other benchmarks, however, the winning designs of the non-optimized KF are arguably surprising: \begin{enumerate} \item Under non-isotropic motion direction (all benchmarks except Toy), EKF is worse than KF despite the non-linearity.
+It is possible that the horizontal prior reduces the stochasticity of $H$, making the derivative-based approximation unstable. \item Even when the observation noise is spherical i.i.d, spherical representation of $R$ is not beneficial when targets are scattered far from the radar (last 3 benchmarks in Table~\ref{tab:res_OKF}).
+It is possible that with distant targets, Cartesian coordinates have a more important role in expressing the horizontal prior of the motion. \end{enumerate} Since the best KF variant per benchmark seems hard to predict in advance, a practical system cannot rely on choosing the KF variant optimally -- and should rather be robust to this choice.

-\paragraph{Optimization is both beneficial and robust:} Table~\ref{tab:res_OKF} shows that for any benchmark and any baseline, parameters optimization yielded smaller errors than noise estimation (over an out-of-sample test dataset).
-In addition, the variance between the baselines reduces under optimization, i.e., the optimization makes KF more robust to design decisions (which is also evident in Figure~\ref{fig:res_all_KF} in Appendix~\ref{sec:detailed_results}).
+\textbf{Optimization is more accurate and robust:} Table~\ref{tab:res_OKF} shows that for \textit{every} benchmark and \textit{every} baseline (20 experiments in total), OKF yielded smaller errors than noise estimation (over an out-of-sample test dataset).
+Note that OKF wins even in the Toy scenario, under the slightest violation of KF assumptions.
+In addition, the variance between the baselines reduces under optimization, i.e., OKF makes the KF more robust to design decisions.